fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Can we build a better version of an [existing city map](http://www.cabq.gov/gis/map-views/mobile-maps)?

-- Tell a story about ABQ murals, graffiti, empty lots, etc.
+- Tell a story about ABQ murals, graffiti, empty lots, displaced shopping carts, street gradients, etc.

 - Can we tell a stories about not just [historic places](http://www.cabq.gov/planning/our-department/urban-design-and-development/historic-landmarks) but historic spaces? (ie the context of these historic landmarks?)

-- What are ABQ's historic neighborhoods and how have they changed over time?
+- How we can chart the development of the Highland neighborhood over time? (expanding the historical dimension of the [redevelopment plan](etc/Nobhill-Highland-Redevelopment-2007.pdf))

 </div>